nautobot/nautobot/docs/api/overview.md

-NetBox v2.0 and later includes a full-featured REST API that allows its data model to be read and manipulated externally.

 # What is a REST API?

 REST stands for [representational state transfer](https://en.wikipedia.org/wiki/Representational_state_transfer).
 It's a particular type of API which employs HTTP to create, retrieve, update, and delete objects from a database.
 (This set of operations is commonly referred to as CRUD.)
 Each type of operation is associated with a particular HTTP verb: